Flutterwave/Python-v2/README.md

 ### ```.cancelPlan(plan_id)```

-This function allows you cancel a payment plan.
+This function allows you to cancel a payment plan.
 You must provide the `plan_id` of the plan you wish to cancel.

 >plan_id: This is the payment plan ID, which can be obtained from the response returned from creating a plan or from the Flutterwave Dashboard.